Tuesday, May 30, 2023

 The multi-cloud approach creates a dangerous lack of visibility that is prevalent in 50 percent of large organisations surveyed, according to Andrew Milroy, head of advisory services, Asia-Pacific, Ovum.

 “The ubiquity of multi-cloud deployments in large organisations calls for a unified view of all cloud-native services.
-It is ideal for organisations to have a central console that uses technologies such as artificial intelligence to help prevent known and unknown malware threats, and quickly remediate accidental data exposure when it arises,” said Milroy.
+It is ideal for organisations to have a central console that uses technologies such as to help prevent known and unknown malware threats, and quickly remediate accidental data exposure when it arises,” said Milroy.

 According to reorit, 63 per cent of Indian organisations have either never conducted a security audit or do not do it on a yearly basis.
 Furthermore, 19 per cent of these audits do not even include cloud assets and 57 per cent of organisations conduct internal audits only.
 Besides audits, there is also inadequate cloud security training for both IT and non-IT staff.